All Episodes

 dan friesen

-Good thing you're not naming this school.
+Good thing you're not naming the school.

 jordan holmes

-Yeah, to the point where all of the BIPOC staff and students have essentially just gone on fucking revolt.
+To the point where all of the BIPOC staff and students have essentially just gone on fucking revolt.

 dan friesen